wizo06/japanese/docs/Fundamentals/a-and-b.md

 Hopefully, you can see that it sounds very anime-ish.

 **So when do native speakers say 「だ」?**
-Like we saw earlier, it's not that they don't say 「だ」, it's that they dont end their sentences in 「だ」 in a casual **dialogue/conversation**.
+Like we saw earlier, it's not that they don't say 「だ」, it's just that they dont end their sentences in 「だ」 in a casual **dialogue/conversation**.
 In a casual conversation, it is a lot more natural to end your sentences with 「よ」、「ね」、「な」、「よね」、「かな」、etc. These are called "sentence ending particles", and we will learn about them in a later section.
-Regardless of which engine the sentence is using, native speakers like to end it with a "sentence ending particles".
-And if the sentence happens to be using a だ-engine, then it will be 「だ」＋「。。。」, such as 「だよ」、「だね」、「だよね」、etc. It is also very common for women to omit 「だ」 even if they are ending their sentences with "sentence ending particles".
+Regardless of which engine the sentence is using, native speakers like to end it with a "sentence ending particles during **dialogues/conversations**.
+And if the sentence happens to be using a だ-engine, then it will be 「だ」＋「。。。」, such as 「だよ」、「だね」、「だよね」、etc. It is also very common for women to omit 「だ」 even if the sentence is using the だ-engine.
 Example:

 - ヤキモチ妬き ==だよね==　←　Both men and women speak like that
 - ヤキモチ妬き ==よね==　←　Only women speak like that

 **However**, there are times when native speakers end their sentences in 「だ」.
 This typically only occur when it's **NOT** a dialogue/conversation.
-There are a variety of reasons for them to end their sentences in 「だ」.
-One of them is to make the sentence sound more emphatic.
+There are many reasons, and one of them is to make the sentence sound more emphatic.
 For example, if a guy is confessing his love to a girl, he might shout:

 - 好きだ！